Salvia miltiorrhiza, red sage, Chinese sage, Redroot sage, red sage, Dan shen, Danshen

 8. Menstruation and Fertility

 Salvia miltiorrhiza is commonly taken for menstrual problems like irregular bleeding.
 There isn’t actually much hard evidence that it has an effect.
-It just hasn’t really been studied, so most of the evidence relies on clinical use in traditional medicine and not on severe trials.(2), (3)
+It just hasn’t really been studied, so most of the evidence relies on clinical use in traditional medicine and not on trials.(2), (3)

 9. Bone Health